PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 ### Executing Power BI REST API Calls as a Service Principal Profile

-There is one more essential concept to understand when developing a multitenant application with service principal profiles.
-More specifically, you can execute Power BI REST API calls under the identity of a service principal profile.
+You can execute Power BI REST API calls under the identity of a service principal profile.
 That means you can execute the sequence of API calls under the identity of a service principal profile when provisioning a new customer tenant.
-Let's examine this in a little more detail.
+Let's examine this idea in a little more detail.

 If you execute a Power BI REST API call under the identity of a service principal profile to create a new workspace, that profile will